Saigon78/Saigon78/README.md

 - 👋 Hi, I’m @Saigon78, but you can call me Dang Nam!
-- 👀 I’m interested in video editng, video games, hardware, animes and sports
+- 👀 I’m interested in video editing, video games, hardware, animes and sports
 - 🌱 I’m currently learning Japanese, Python and Data Analysis
 - 📫 How to reach me : @78Saigon on X, or on <a href="https://www.linkedin.com/in/dang-nam-nguyen/" target="_blank">LinkedIn</a>
 - 😄 Pronouns: Any!
 But he/him is preferred in a professional environment